11 Costly Yet Common Mistakes Companies Make with New Office Space

-What you want to avoid is paying for internet service you need to be extended to your location.
-This can come with a significant cost to you, both in terms of time, money, and reliability.
+What you want to avoid is paying for internet service to be extended to your location.
+This work has significant time and money cost associated with it.

-While you’re at it, consider if you need backup internet service and if so, does it need to be taking a different path out of the building?
-Mission critical locations such as an HQ or customer support center often need redundant internet pathways and this will also affect the internet equipment you need to buy to support that.
+Nice to Have: While you’re at it, consider if you need backup internet service and if so, does it need to be taking a different path out of the building?
+Mission critical locations such as an HQ or a customer support center often need redundant internet pathways.

 #3 The architect peppers the space with low voltage drops

 Consider this from their perspective.

 - you can never be dissatisfied with the ability to find an ethernet jack,

 - their buddy the electrician, gets to charge you per drop,